 Welcome to San Fernando Valley Academy

-We are a Seventh-day Adventist Christian school located in Northridge, California, USA
+We are a Seventh-day Adventist Christian school located in Northridge, California, United States of America

 SFVA roots go back to 1902 when the newly organized Southern California Conference of Seventh-day Adventists opened the “The Fernando College” in San Fernando Valley, Los Angeles, California, USA with 37 students.
 The school was about 40 acres located between Brand Blvd, Glenoaks Blvd and Lucas St..
 (Former MaClay Seminary campus which had moved to the current University of Southern California -USC).
 At that time the San Fernando Valley was full of orange groves and our school boasted a complete boarding college with a farm.